The Automated Art of Gate Management

 As traveller numbers surge, airports are reconsidering long-term terminal leasing agreements with airline customers.
 Common-use terminals now account for a growing proportion of new infrastructure expenditure, offering a more efficient operational approach and better return on investment.
 However, accommodating the needs of multiple carriers and aircraft types in one terminal comes with challenges.

-Proper gate management needs to consider flight schedule and availability, physical constraints, apron safety, service level agreements, airline preferences and the passenger experience.
+Proper gate management must consider flight schedule and availability, physical constraints, apron safety, service level agreements, airline preferences and the passenger experience.
 All this while maximizing usage and minimizing costs.

 With such sophisticated planning considerations, airports need a smarter approach to decision-making.
 Intelligent automation can help optimize plans and accurately predict outcomes while, at the same time, understanding revenue implications.